Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] In the VPC's NACL, allow inbound ICMP traffic.
 - [ ] In the VPC's NACL, allow outbound ICMP traffic.

-### What are the MOST secure.
-Ways to protect the AWS account root user of a recently opened AWS account?
+### What are the MOST secure ways to protect the AWS account root user of a recently opened AWS account?
 (Choose TWO)

 - [ ] Use the AWS account root user access keys instead of the AWS Management Console.
 - [ ] Enable multi-factor authentication for the AWS IAM users with the AdministratorAccess managed policy attached to them.